-When you email your TA or us (the instructors), you can normally expect a response within 24 hours.
+When you email your TA or instructor, you can normally expect a response within 24 hours.
 You should expect your assignments to be graded within four days of the due date.
 Some extra time may be needed to grade assignment 10, due to its greater complexity.